korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 in the `java.nio.file` package.
 First, I'll specify the _create_ option, so if this file doesn't exist, it will get created for me.
-Second, I'll say I want the _APPEND_ option, which means each statement, will get appended to the end of the file.
+Second, I'll say I want the _APPEND_ option, which means each statement will get appended to the end of the file.
 I'll cover these options, and others, in more detail in upcoming sections, that cover reading and writing to files.